peytondmurray/CV/peyton_murray_cv_short.typ

     #h(1fr)
     Oct 2019 - May 2021

-    - Developed and deployed bespoke production-quality data analysis and visualization tools to provide quantitative insight into battery performance for some of the world's largest battery manufacturers using Django (with Django REST Framework), Plotly.js, and React.
+    - Built a SAAS platform for battery R&D, working full-stack to develop and deploy data analysis and visualization tools to provide quantitative insight into battery performance for some of the world's largest manufacturers using Python, Django (with PostgreSQL), Plotly.js, and React.
   ],
   [],
   [